 Deprived of its anniversary celebration in 2020 owing to the health crisis, the Association organized an exceptional tour through the heart of the French regions in early 2022.
 Six concerts were on the program, given by choirs whose members are both amateurs from the community and artists committed to the association.

 Each of the choirs was twinned with another so that they could exchange and meet to sing together in their respective towns and villages.

 The project is the result of five months’ work and gave the 150 choristers the opportunity to sing on stage in front of 2,500 people and to travel with the musicians.
 On February 9, 2022, all the participants met at the Fratellini Academy in Seine-Saint-Denis for a grand final concert attended by 700 spectators, among which Jean-Michel Blanquer, the French Minister of Education, and Françoise Nyssen, the former French Minister of Culture.

 A concerted effort

-Les Concerts de Poche are perfectly in line with the Fondation TotalEnergies’ desire to help socially vulnerable young people to thrive and express their potential, to facilitate their integration into society.
+Les Concerts de Poche are perfectly in line with TotalEnergies Foundation's desire to help socially vulnerable young people to thrive and express their potential, to facilitate their integration into society.
 These initiatives are also important at the heart of many regions where the Company is present and contribute to their vitality and dynamism.